Thomas G. Kelley

-Thomas Gunning Kelley (born May 13, 1939) is a retired captain in the United States Navy who received the Medal of Honor for his actions during the Vietnam War.
+Thomas Gunning Kelley (born May 13, 1939) is an American veteran and retired captain in the United States Navy who received the Medal of Honor for his actions during the Vietnam War.
 From 2003 to 2011 he served as Secretary of the Massachusetts Department of Veterans' Services.
 He served as the president of the Medal of Honor Society from 2015 to 2017.

 Early life

-Kelley was born on May 13, 1939 in Boston, Massachusetts, to John Basil Kelley, a school teacher and principal, and Elizabeth Gunning.
-Brought up in a Roman Catholic family, Kelley is a graduate of two Jesuit schools: Boston College High School, class of 1956; and the College of the Holy Cross, class of 1960.
+Kelley was born on May 13, 1939, in Boston, Massachusetts.
+His parents were John Basil Kelley, a school teacher and principal, and Elizabeth Gunning.
+Brought up in a Roman Catholic family, Kelley attended Boston College High School, a Jesuit school.
+He then attended the College of the Holy Cross, where he graduated in 1960.